 I joined Coventry University as a lecturer in the School of Life Sciences in November 2014.
 I worked as a post doctorate research fellow in both the Chemistry and the Biology departments of Warwick University for 8 years.
 My research focuses on the biophysics and biochemistry of proteins, and understanding the mechanisms of enzymes.
 I have a wide range of depth and experience in molecular biology, biochemistry, and chemistry.

 The Biochemical Society’s Scientific Outreach Grants are currently open and offer up to £1000 for outreach and public engagement activities.
-The deadline for application is 22 September.
 Read about previous activities and apply here.